ColeWalker/serverless-challenge/README.md

 # Usage

 1. Run `npm install` in the directory to install dependencies
-2. Run `serverless deploy` to create cloud components and immediately invoke lambda
+2. Run `npm start` to create cloud components and immediately invoke lambda

 # Style Guide